langroid/langroid/examples/multi-agent-debate/README.md

 4. Choose your side (Pro or Con).
 5. Engage in a debate by providing arguments and receiving responses from agents.
 6. Request feedback at any time by typing `f`.
+7. Decide if you want the Metaphor Search to run to find Topic relevant web links and summarize them.
-7. End the debate manually by typing `done`.
+8. End the debate manually by typing `done`.

 Feedback Criteria
 -----------------